Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

  2. You might be willing to feed me so I can work on it.
  3. [I have no idea what I'm doing](https://twitter.com/ultimape/status/588302547376545793).
  4. I enjoy learning.
+ 5. [Proof of Cuddle](https://twitter.com/hashtag/proofofcuddle) should be a thing.

 ###Similar Projects